In this short tutorial we will describe how you can use the 3D-GNOME web server and demonstrate the sample results.

 The 10-10.5Mb region seems to have significantly fewer interactions than other regions.
 Surprisingly, there is also much fewer interactions at the 10.7Mb loci.

-The 3D visualization is located on a separate page, accessible by clicking on the Open 3D view link at the top of the results page.
+In the right margin of the page with results links to 3D viewer are listed.
+Again, you can choose the configuration in which the models will be presented: e.g. you can click the link which will present the structure modified by SVs next to the reference structure or solely the former one.
+The 3D viewers will open in a new page.
 When you arrive at the page you should see a black background of the visualization plugin and a progress bar with the current progress of model loading.
 After the model is loaded you can play with it using your mouse (left-click and drag to rotate, right-click and drag to translate, scroll to zoom in and out).
 There is also a number of options in the collapsible menu on the right.

 Here we present the visualization for the selected region (Fig 6, left) with a number of chromatin loops.
 To better understand how the simulation works and how loops are represented we can show the beads used in the simulation using the Chromatin Options->Show spheres checkbox.